Gaudavaho: Authorship

 Gaudavaho was composed by Vakpati-raja (Prakrit: "Bappai-rāa"), a court poet of king Yashovarman.
 He wrote in the first half of the 8th century.
 He states that he was known as Kavi-raja (Prakrit: "Kairāa", "king of poets"), an epithet possibly awarded to him by his patron Yashovarman.
 Kalhana's Rajatarangini suggests that both Vakpati and Bhavabhuti were court poets of Lalitaditya.
 Vakpati's reference to Bhavabhuti in Gaudavaho suggests that Bhavabhuti was not alive when Gaudavaho was composed.
 He appears to have been younger than Bhavabhuti, and probably a pupil or admirer of Bhavabhuti.

 Vakpati was well-versed with the works of earlier poets such as Bhasa, Kalidasa, and Subandhu.
 He highly praised the Prakrit language, and composed two poems in it: Mahumaha-viyayo (Madhumatha-vijaya) and Gaudavaho.
 The first poem, which was composed earlier, is a lost work: Vakpati describes it as far superior to Gaudavaho.

 Vallabhadeva's Subhashitavali suggests that his father's name was Harsha-deva; a verse is attributed to Harsha-deva in Subhashita Ratna Bhandagara.
 Soddhala's Udaya-sundari-katha states that Vakpati was born in a royal family.
 A verse in Halayudha's commentary on Pingala's work also suggests that Vakpati was a prince as well as a poet.
 However, a note on Halayudha's verse in Dasharupavaloka states that the Vakpati referred to here is to the 10th century Paramara king Vakpati Munja.
 A verse in Yashas-tilaka states that Vakpati-raja was imprisoned by Yashovarman, and composed his poem in the prison.

-Bappabhatti-Suri-Charita, a biography of the Jain leader Bappabhatti, claims that Vakpati was born in the Paramara royal family, and was imprisoned by king "Yashodharma".
+Bappabhatti-Suri-Charita, a biography of the Jain leader Bappabhatti-suri, claims that Vakpati was born in the Paramara royal family, and was imprisoned by king "Yashodharma".
 Vakpati wrote Gaudavaho in prison, and impressed by his poetic merit, Yashodharma freed him.
-Vakpati was a good friend of Bappabhatti, and converted from Brahmanism to Shvetambara sect of Jainism.
+Vakpati was a good friend of Bappabhatti, and converted from Brahmanism to Śvetāmbara sect of Jainism.
 A similar story is narrated in other Jain works, including Rajashekhara Suri's Prabandha Kosha and Prabhachandra Suri's Prabhavaka-charita.
 However, these works wrongly state that Mahumaha-vijayo was composed after Gaudavaho.
 Also, these stories do not allude to any association between Vakpati and Yashovarman: instead, they state that Vakpati was patronized by Āma, who is described as a son of Yashovarman.
 These Jain accounts can be dismissed as unreliable: they are mostly fabrications, aimed at showing how Bappabhatti was able to convert notable people including Vakpati to Jainism.